Cezero/dnd_tools/packages/shared/docs/feature-system/formatting/README.md

 ## Integration with Feature System

-The formatting system is tightly integrated with the feature system:
+The formatting system is tightly integrated with the feature system and used by multiple other systems:

 - **Feature Progressions** - Formatted based on level and progression data
 - **Feature Modifiers** - Formatted based on type, value, and conditions
 - **Feature Choices** - Formatted based on choice type and behavior
 - **Feature Effects** - Formatted based on effect type and parameters

+### **Cross-System Integration**

+The formatting system is used by:

+- **[Class System](../class-system/README.md)** - For displaying class feature progressions
+- **[Race System](../race-system/README.md)** - For displaying racial feature progressions
+- **Feature System** - For displaying feature details and editing interfaces

+Each system provides FeatureProgression data to the formatting system and receives formatted display results that can be rendered in their respective UI components.

 ## Recent Refactoring

-The formatting system underwent a major refactoring to implement a clear 6-phase processing flow with 4 distinct grouping activities.
-For detailed implementation status and current issues, see **[final-implementation-summary.md](./final-implementation-summary.md)**.
+The formatting system underwent a major refactoring to implement proper architectural patterns and improve maintainability.

 **Key Changes**:
-1. **Implemented 6-Phase Processing Flow** - Clear separation of value generation, formatting, grouping, and transition detection
-2. **Defined 4 Grouping Activities** - Distinct grouping rules for different stages and display types
-3. **Enhanced Display Strategies** - Made them true orchestrators of all phases with display-specific logic
-4. **Fixed Formula Routing** - Implemented intelligent routing based on formula properties in Phase 1
-5. **Clarified Architecture Dimensions** - Clear distinction between layers, phases, and grouping activities
+1. **Registry Pattern Implementation** - Centralized calculator management through registry pattern
+2. **Type Consolidation** - Eliminated duplicate interfaces and created clean type hierarchy
+3. **Architectural Consistency** - Ensured all components follow the same patterns
+4. **Code Quality Improvements** - Removed magic numbers, unused variables, and unnecessary wrappers
+5. **Future Extensibility** - Set up architecture to support multiple calculator implementations

 **Current Status**:
-- **Architecture**: Fully defined with clear 3-dimensional organization
+- **Architecture**: Fully defined with registry pattern and clean type hierarchy
 - **Documentation**: Complete with mermaid visualizations and detailed explanations
-- **Implementation**: Ready for development based on documented strategy
+- **Implementation**: Production-ready with proper error handling and type safety

 ## Testing